Rotary Club Of Murray Bridge Projects

 Overview Of Current Projects

 The Rotary Club of Murray Bridge is always looking for projects to "Do Good In The World".
-Rotary Internaltional has identified seven areas of focus and these help us to deterrmine the direction of our efforts.
+Rotary International has identified seven areas of focus and these help us to deterrmine the direction of our efforts.

 Whether this is on a local or global scale we aim to serve our broader communities and help those in need.